 Why Hamburg is what it is.
 If you want to know how the mission fort Hammaburg became the proud Hanseatic city and the proverbial gateway to the world, then the Museum of Hamburg History is the right place for you.

-The Museum of Hamburg History was built in 1908 by Fritz Schumacher, the important Hamburg architect and senior building director, on the site of the former Henricus Bastion, part of the baroque fortress complex built between 1616 and 1625 by the Dutchman Jan van Valckenborgh, which made the city impregnable.
-Opened in 1922 at Holstenwall, the museum building is today one of the largest museums of urban history in Germany.
-The impressive brick building now has a glass roof to cover the inner courtyard.
-The extensive collection ranges from the beginnings of Hamburg around 800 to the present day.
+Hamburg's City Museum was built in 1908 by Fritz Schumacher, the important Hamburg architect and formative chief building director, on the site of the former Bastion Henricus, part of the Baroque fortification complex built between 1616 and 1625 by the Dutchman Jan van Valckenborgh, which made the city impregnable.
+Opened in 1922 on Holstenwall, the museum building is now one of the largest museums of cultural and urban history in Germany and celebrated its 100th anniversary in 2022.

 From piracy in Hamburg and its development into a modern metropolis

-The exhibitions on 1,000 square metres document the changes in Hamburg with a love of detail.
-The extensive collection on the history of the city ranges from the beginnings of Hamburg around 800 to the present day.
+The exhibitions in the Museum of Hamburg History document the changes in Hamburg on 1,000 square metres.
+The extensive collection on the city's history ranges from Hamburg's beginnings around 800 to the present day.
 Here the visitor learns everything worth knowing about the pirates of the 14th and 15th centuries, the development into a modern metropolis and one of the most important port cities in Europe.

 The highlight of the museum is the so-called Störtebeker skull.
-The 600-year-old skull was discovered in 1878 during the construction of the Speicherstadt on Grasbrook.
-The head is attributed to the pirate leader Klaus Störtebeker.
+The 600-year-old skull was discovered in 1878 during the construction of the Speicherstadt warehouse district on Grasbrook.
+The head is attributed to the pirate leader Klaus Störtebeker, who was beheaded with 72 companions on Grasbrook - in today's Hafencity - on 21 October 1401.

-But apart from the important exhibits of the last 1200 years, the museum also offers numerous special exhibitions, museum festivals, events and Hamburg's largest model railway in track 1.
-With its covered inner courtyard, the museum is one of Hamburg's most beautiful venues.
+In addition to the important exhibits of the last 1200 years, the museum also offers numerous special exhibitions, museum festivals, events and Hamburg's largest model railway in gauge 1.
+With its covered courtyard, the museum is one of Hamburg's most beautiful event venues.

 Short & Sweet